 What we had seen and how it all lined up I wouldn’t come to understand until over a year later.
 We were deployed on the USS Carl Vinson when the movie was released as “Return of the Jedi”.
 (The movie had been originally titled “Revenge of the Jedi” but rumor had it that someone decided that Jedi’s didn’t take revenge so the name didn’t fit.)
 Our voyage had started on the east coast of the United States, taken us into the Caribbean and then across the Atlantic and into the Mediterranean (where Doug died in night time aircraft accident; see my blog entitled “Night Flying”), back out into the Atlantic and around the horn of Africa to drill holes in the Indian Ocean while standing guard in the Persian Gulf with an eye on the shores of Iran (among other places).
 At the end of a couple of months in the I.O., the ship was headed to Perth, Australia for shore leave when I got assigned to a detachment at NAS Cubi Point in the Philippines.
 Each squadron on the ship had one or more spare airplanes stashed there and each squadron would rotate one pilot or aircrew to keep the airplanes exercised so they could fly out to the ship if needed.
 So, I was sent out on a COD to Diego Garcia where I spent a couple of days before picking up a ride in a C-141 that took me to Clark Air Force Base.
 After a tiring night getting through Philippine customs, I rode a bus through the jungles and hills to Cubi, set up on the outer edge of the city of Olongapo, unofficially known by most sailors as the “adult Disneyland of the free world”.
 I’ll leave it up to the reader to figure out or find someone who can tell you why that was.

 I spent a couple of months there flying in VF-111 and VF-51 F-14’s with Doug Law (VF-111) and then Corey Glab (whom I had crewed with in VF-51), getting to know the night life in the town, and talking on the phone and via mail to a contact at NASA’s Johnson Space Center where I was trying to get a job.
 “Return of the Jedi” hit the islands as the ship grew closer and my time there was coming to an end.
 There was a kiosk set up in Olangapo where the proprietor would sell copies of first run movies on Beta video tape for around twenty bucks, and I was asked to go see what I could do about getting a VHS copy of the movie.
 I knew I would pull off quite a coup if I could get it done.
-So, I went out into town and “talked” (by offering him cash above and beyond his regular price) the proprietor into seeing if he could get me a copy and putting it on VHS instead of Beta.
+So, I went out into town and “talked” (by offering him cash above and beyond his regular price) the proprietor into seeing if he could get me a copy and put it on VHS instead of Beta.
 A couple of weeks later, it was done, just in time for me to toss my prize into my duffle bag stuffed into spare space in the rear of the canopy.
 As long as we didn’t blow the canopy or eject, it was certain the movie would get on board.

 The night we sat down to see the movie….and we would be the first people aboard the ship to do so… we watched a grainy but discernible picture that had this strange habit of panning left and right occasionally to pick up things of import.
 It was pretty obvious how they had gotten us the film; they had smuggled a video camera into the theater and simply shot the whole thing.
 Since the resolution of a typical TV screen back then was a lot less than that of 35mm film, the camera couldn’t pick up the whole screen, and hence the panning to bring it all in was necessary.
 But we didn’t care; we were watching the newest Star Wars movie and that was all that mattered.

 Later in the movie, when there was a close-up of Luke on the screen, the black image of a fly crawled next to Luke’s face and he didn’t flinch.
 I quickly realized the fly was not part of the movie but was actually crawling on the screen Luke was being projected on.
 And suddenly I knew how they had gotten a copy in VHS and why the picture was sooooo grainy; they had shot a copy of the movie using a Beta format video camera, then played that on a TV, while re-recording it with a VHS format video camera.
 Nothing if not ingenious… But, again, it didn’t matter.
 We had a copy of “Return of Jedi” and no one else did.
 You see, movies were circulated among the squadrons for entertaining the troops, and each week a different squadron rotated to the top of the stack and got first pick before rotating down to the bottom.
-I never saw the copy of the movie I got after we saw it; my impression was that for weeks after that the squadron had traded it off to there squadrons for the right of first pick.
+I never saw the copy of the movie I got after we saw it; my impression was that for weeks after that the squadron had traded it off to the other squadrons for the right of first pick.

 I left the Navy some months after that and did get a job training astronauts at Johnson Space Center.
-About a year later, I got a letter in the mail from Ben Burtt; he had tracked me down and sent me a letter and two patches labeled as being from “Revenge of the Jedi”.
-Somehow and regrettably, that letter and the patches has gotten lost; but it said a lot about Ben Burtt, and to this day, I appreciate the trouble he went to just to be courteous.
+About a year later, I got a letter in the mail from Ben Burtt; he had tracked me down and sent me a letter and two patches labeled from “Revenge of the Jedi”.
+Somehow and regrettably, that letter and the patches have gotten lost; but it said a lot about Ben Burtt, and to this day, I appreciate the trouble he went to just to be courteous.

 Looking back on it now, I am so grateful for what happened and that I got to be a part of it.
 It was all given even more import when Doug died during a late night flight in the Med (See my blog “Night Flying”.).
 Oh, and there is one other thing…when you watch “Return of the Jedi” and you see the scene when Han, Luke, and Leah are jumping to light-speed in the stolen Imperial shuttle, listen closely to the sound of the shuttle’s engine spinning up; I’m fairly certain it’s the sound of an AWG-9 radar getting ready to slew from stop to stop as it performs its Built-In Self-Test before a crew takes it out on a gun hop.